w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 The former is sometimes said to be untrodden territory.
 It is not.
 The latter is.
 Both are said to be dangerous.
 I wholeheartedly agree.
 But it may now be more dangerous *not* to pursue both, precisely because we have manipulated the biosphere with increasingly wild abandon for the last several hundred years.

-This is not an enviable situation, but neither is it a boring one.
+This is not an enviable situation, but it is not a boring one either.

 ---